salimfadhley/eztable/readme.md

 EZTable is a lightweight python table library.
 It is designed to be as easy as possible:

+It's easy to install because it's pure python, you don't need to compile any C extensions, however if you do have a compiler then a few of the components can be made to work faster.

-It's easy to install because it's pure python, and is packaged both sdist (.tar.gz format) and also as a Python Wheel.
+It's easy to deploy because it's packaged both sdist (.tar.gz format) and also as a Python Wheel.
+You can use the Pip command to install it or add it as a dependency of your project without introducing any extra hassle.

-It provides a class called Table  which is suitable for representing one-dimensional tables (e.g. time-sequences).

-It is suitable for data analysis tasks.

-EZTable is built with an emphasis on simplicity, both in interface and internal design rather than performance or scalability.
-Toytable is intended to have as few dependancies as possible, and is therefore suitable for casual development tasks.

-EZTable is not intended for high performance or scalability.
-Toytable is not complete.
-For these reasons, please consider evaluating other more mature packages (e.g. Pandas).
+It's easy to learn: There's plenty of documentation and examples of how to use EZTable's main features.

+It's easy to use, because the API is familiar to anybody who has used lists and common Python sequences.

 Basic Usage
 -----------